By Al-Zuabi, H; Al-Kandari, W; El-Shazly, M; Nasser, AH; Hajeri, DA (2022). Greener Journal of Medical Sciences, 12(2): 192-197.

 Copyright ©2022, the copyright of this article is retained by the author(s)

-1 MRCGP, Consultant Family Medicine, Head of Chronic Diseases Clinic Team, Head of the Department of Non-communicable Disease, MOH, Kuwait.
+1 Consultant Family medicine, Head of Chronic Diseases Clinic Team, Head of General Medical Council, MOH, Kuwait.

-3 MD, Consultant of Public Health, Department of Planning, MOH, Kuwait & Professor of Health Statistics, Medical Research Institute, Alexandria University, Egypt.
+3 MD, Consultant of Public Health, Department of Planning, MOH, Kuwait and Professor of Health Statistics, Medical Research Institute, Alexandria University, Egypt.

 Full Text: PDF, HTML, PHP, EPUB

 Objectives: This study aimed to detect the impact of COVID-19 on the attendance of diabetic patients to primary health care diabetic centers.

 Methods: Electronic records study were used to extract the number of diabetic patients visited the diabetes clinics in all primary health care centers in Kuwait during the period March-June in 2019 and 2020.